remicres/otbtf/README.md

 Use the latest image from dockerhub:
 ```
-docker pull mdl4eo/otbtf1.6
+docker pull mdl4eo/otbtf1.7
-docker run -u otbuser -v $(pwd):/home/otbuser mdl4eo/otbtf1.6 otbcli_PatchesExtraction -help
+docker run -u otbuser -v $(pwd):/home/otbuser mdl4eo/otbtf1.7 otbcli_PatchesExtraction -help
 ```

-Please note that for now, TensorFlow and OTB are built with the minimal optimization flags, no CUDA/OpenCL enabled, no AVX and such for CPU. **Contributions are welcome: add more Dockerfiles, e.g. with OpenCL or CUDA support, CPU optimisations, etc.**
+For now, there is two docker images available.
+ - *mdl4eo/otbtf1.7:cpu* : Ubuntu Xenial, Python3, Orfeo ToolBox 7.0 and TensorFlow 1.14 with no optimization flags
+ - *mdl4eo/otbtf1.7:gpu* : Ubuntu Xenial, Python3, Orfeo ToolBox 7.0 and TensorFlow 1.14 with CUDA/CUDNN support (built with compute capabilities 6.1, 5.2, 3.5). *Suited for NVIDIA GPUs*.
 The dockerfiles corresponding to the images available on dockerhub are provided in the `tools/dockerfiles/` path of this repository.
+You can find more details on the *GPU docker image* and some *docker tips and tricks* on [this blog](https://mdl4eo.irstea.fr/2019/10/15/otbtf-docker-image-with-gpu/)

 ## Build from sources